joeblackdandt/open_academy/README.md

 ![Alt text](http://alejandroleon.me/public_imgs/s2.jpg "Sample Screenshot")

+## User SignUp
+The user signup is done via AJAX, with the help of the **wpas-wordpress-dash** plugin.
+Not much validation is done so far.

 ## Lessons and Courses
 The way everything is organized is with Lessons as a custom post type and Courses as a taxonomy that only applies to posts of type Lesson.
 When you create a new Lesson, you can just select to which course(s) it belongs to.